Ray (wrestler): Reina (2011, 2012, 2013–2015)

 In June 2011, Ray began wrestling regularly for Universal Woman's Pro Wrestling Reina.
 On September 10, she defeated Puerto Rican Zeuxis in a Two Out of Three Falls tournament final match to become the first ever CMLL-Reina International Junior Champion, a title also recognized by Mexican promotion Consejo Mundial de Lucha Libre (CMLL).
 Ray made her Mexican debut for CMLL on September 27, teaming with Goya Kong and Marcela to defeat CMLL World Women's Champion La Amapola, Mima Shimoda and La Seductora in a six-woman tag team match.
 Ray's three-week-long tour of Mexico culminated in a Two Out of Three Falls match on October 18, where she lost the CMLL-Reina International Junior Championship to Silueta.
 Ray returned to Reina on May 13, 2012, at the promotion's first anniversary event and final event before going out of business, teaming with Mima Shimoda and Tomoka Nakagawa in a six-woman tag team match, where they defeated Dalys la Caribeña, Goya Kong and Zeuxis.

 On April 6, 2013, Ray made her debut for Reina Joshi Puroresu, the follow-up promotion to Universal Woman's Pro Wrestling Reina, teaming with Leon to defeat Mima Shimoda and Sareee in a main event tag team match.
 At the June 30 event, Ray unsuccessfully challenged Marcela for the CMLL World Women's Championship.
-On December 22, Ray and Leon defeated Aki Shizuku and Ariya to win the Reina World Tag Team Championship.
+On December 22, Ray and Leon defeated Aki Shizuku and Aliya to win the Reina World Tag Team Championship.
 Ray and Leon vacated the title on March 28, 2014.

 On November 20, 2014, the Lin Byron character made its debut for Reina Joshi Puroresu, when she and Syuri entered a tournament for the vacant Reina World Tag Team Championship.
 After defeating Makomiya (Maki Narumiya and Makoto) in their first round match, Byron and Syuri made it to the finals of the tournament, but were there defeated by Arisa Nakajima and Kana, when Byron turned on Syuri, revealing she had been paid off by Kana.
 Following the event, Byron began working regularly for Reina as a villain, aligned with Kana.
 On December 26, Byron defeated Makoto, who was as a result forced to join her and Kana's new stable.
 Byron returned to Reina on July 10, 2015, to take part in former Smash and WNC wrestler Serena's retirement event, during which she defeated eight other wrestlers to win the "Serena Memorial Rumble".